CS2400-N-A/project5/README.md

 Carlos Castrillo (cjcastrillo) -
 Cindy Lu (lucindy7) -
 Orrane Reid (rainyday21) -

 To run the code, go to DriverGT.java and run the main method there.
+We are using matrix representation for the graph.